Namsku/MSG-Library/README.md

 # MSG Library

-This project is a partial port of the [REMSG_Converter](https://github.com/dtlnor/REMSG_Converter), a Python library designed for converting RE engine message text files into JSON, CSV, or plain text formats and vice versa.
+This project is a partial port of the [REMSG_Converter](https://github.com/dtlnor/REMSG_Converter) in C#, the original project is a Python library designed for converting RE engine message text files into JSON, CSV, or plain text formats and vice versa.

 ## Features